Updated on: Apr 30th, 2024

 4. Non-refundable amounts received as advance payments for copyright fees or royalty.

-Authors write books and give it to publishers.
-Publishers publish them and earn profit on selling those.
+Authors write books and give them to publishers.
+Publishers publish them and earn profit by selling those.
 They pay an agreed percentage of profit or sales made to the authors as a reward or compensation for writing books.
 This reward or compensation is called Royalty.

-While the Income tax department charges tax on this income under “Profit and Gains of Business or Profession” or “Other Sources” head of Income ,it also provides a deduction on the same that can be claimed by the authors to save tax.
+While the Income tax department charges tax on this income under “Profit and Gains of Business or Profession” or “Other Sources” head of Income, it also provides a deduction on the same that the authors can claim to save tax.
 This deduction is covered under 80QQB of the Income Tax Act,1961.

 Deduction available will be lower of the following: